lf-lang/embedded-lab/src/Interrupts.md

 ## 6.2.
 Interrupt Service Routine

 1. The [`gpio_set_irq_enabled_with_callback`](https://www.raspberrypi.com/documentation/pico-sdk/hardware.html#ga6165f07f4b619dd08ea6dc97d069e78a) function of the Pico SDK provides a convenient "one-stop shop" for specifying a callback function to invoke upon a voltage event on a GPIO pin.
 Create a simple program `InterruptCallbackSolution.lf` that prints the arguments to the callback function each time you press button A on the robot.
+(Use `printf` to a serial port for printing the arguments.)

     **Hint:** To define a C function as part of a Lingua Franca program, use a [preamble](https://www.lf-lang.org/docs/handbook/preambles?target=c) within your reactor definition.